teiadom/Expenses_tracker_react/README.md

 # Expenses_tracker_react
-An app for tracking user expenses
-This project was bootstrapped with Create React App.
+An app for tracking user expenses based on a video tutorial This project was bootstrapped with Create React App.

 Setup Instructions